susanBuck/notes/05_Laravel/06_Composer_Packages.md

 Packages can be found from [Packagist](https://packagist.org/).

-Let's practice with a helpful debugging package called Krumo which will allow you to pretty print arrays, objects, etc.
+Let's practice with a helpful debugging package called Pre which will allow you to pretty print arrays, objects, etc.

-Visit the Packagist page for Krumo: <https://packagist.org/packages/oodle/krumo>
+Visit the Packagist page for Pre: <https://packagist.org/packages/paste/pre>

-Note the require line it gives you: `"oodle/krumo": "dev-master"`
+Note the require line it gives you: `"paste/pre": "dev-master"`

 In `/composer.json` add this line, ex:

 	"require": {
 			"laravel/framework": "4.1.*",
-			"oodle/krumo": "dev-master"
+			"paste/pre": "dev-master"
 	},

 Run this to verify your json is okay: